Are you saying I need to buy a costume? What does “costume” entail?

 Latin & Rhythm: Stretch fabrics such as lycra blends accentuate the line from the point of the toe upward.
 However acknowledging that these fabrics tend to be clingy, it is much more important that you feel comfortable!
 Styles that move well in these dances include fringe, asymmetric hems, and tiered ruffles.
 Color schemes tend to include colors such as white, cream and bright colors (red, pink, orange, yellow, bright greens/blues).
 Again, pick a color you like and which accents your skin tone!

-If you do have any questions or concerns—general or specific–you can always ask any of our officers, especially our Competition Team Captain!
+If you do have any questions or concerns—general or specific–you can always ask any of our officers!
 Happy dancing!